 - Actuators: The actuator creates rotary or linear movement and is what outputs the compressed air to the tools or processes that use pressurized air for power.
-Any leaks or other deficiencies in the air movement coming into the actuator will result in a decrease of the air force coming out.
+Any leaks or other deficiencies in the air movement coming into the actuator will result in a decrease in the air force coming out.
 Small particles that have found their way into the air will cause blockages in the actuator, as well as many other parts of your air compressor.

 - Bearings: Industrial-class bearings ensure a long operating life for the most demanding of operations.
 Quality bearings will give you peace of mind as your air compressor operates at high revolutions with high pressure.
 Bearings are highly dependent on the proper lubrication at the right viscosity.

 - Belts: Belt tension should be checked every 40 hours for wear and operation.
 The belts need to be of the highest quality and fit properly, as they work to drive the operation of your compressor.

 - Bumpers: Valve bumpers surround the valves for added protection from accidental contact.
 Replace this small shielding part when needed to prevent the more expensive replacement of valves.

 - Bushings: Bushings create some space between moving parts and are used in the internal components of the air compressor.
 Your bushings offer protection from serious breakdowns, minimizing side-to-side play.